60 Farmhouse Living Room Ideas

 Your farmhouse living room should be the place where the family gathers for comfort and relaxation.
 Throw pillows and a blanket are a perfect way to create a space where everyone wants to snuggle in.

 Choose pillows of varying sizes in both neutrals and colors.
-You could have some that are plain cotton and others that are fancier.
+You can have some that are plain cotton and others that are fancier.
 Perhaps one has tassels or another woven from yarn.
 The idea is for the pillows you choose to look large and poofy like they’re ready for someone to sit down in the then.

 The other must-have is a rug that covers the entire space.
 It needs to be large enough to connect all of the furniture.
 It will take the echo and chill out of the room.